QuaternionPi/Ninja-Community-College/Design.md

   - Amount of action doable per turn
 - Conscious: bool
   - Is this unit still conscious
+- Class: Object

+## Class
+- Assault
+  - Short range
+  - High health
+- Sharpshooter
+  - Mid-long range
+  - Heavy caliber weapons
+  - Not very mobile
+- Melee
+  - Zero range
+  - Stealth
+  - Acrobatics
+  - Quiet shooting, stabbing
+- Skills come in levels
+  - Can only take 50% of skills per level
+  - Highest level unit referred to as senior
+- Captain
+  - The senior in a battle with out a surviving captain becomes a captain
+  - Keeps original skill tree

 ## Unconscious
 - Once a unit's health falls below 20%, it becomes unconscious